endurantgames/cosmiclegends/src/classes/kid.md

 At the start of Volume 3, choose an ability from this list or any previous list.

 :::::::: {.ability-list .v3 } :::::::

+TBD

+:     To be determined

+TBD

+:     To be determined

 :::::::::::::::::::::::::::::::::::::